francis-clairicia/EasyNetwork/docs/source/howto/udp_clients.rst

    .. group-tab:: Synchronous

-      All client methods are thread-safe (such as :class:`asyncio.Lock`).
+      All client methods are thread-safe.
 Synchronization follows these rules:

       * :meth:`~.UDPNetworkClient.send_packet` and :meth:`~.UDPNetworkClient.recv_packet` do not share the same
         :class:`threading.Lock` instance.